Donna Rozar: Political career

 In 2003, the 24th senate district became vacant again when state senator Kevin Shibilski was appointed Secretary of Tourism in the newly inaugurated administration of Governor Jim Doyle.
 Rozar again sought the seat, but was once again defeated, this time receiving less than 30% in the April special election.

 Following her loss in 2003, Rozar returned to nursing full time in 2003, working as a cardiac medical-surgical nurse at St. Joseph's Hospital in Chippewa Falls, Wisconsin, and then at Marshfield Medical Center.
 She also pursued her master's in nursing from Viterbo University, completing the degree program in 2008.
 She served as an instructor at the Marshfield satellite campus of University of Wisconsin–Eau Claire, but retired in 2020.

 In 2020, state representative Bob Kulp announced he would not seek another term in the Assembly in 2020.
 In April 2020, after winning reelection to her 11th term on the Wood County Board, Rozar announced she would be a candidate for Wisconsin State Assembly in the 69th district.
 She faced a crowded Republican primary field, but prevailed over her three opponents with 53% of the primary vote.
 In the general election she faced Brian Giles, a truck driver and first-time candidate.
 In November, she won 65% of the vote and, on her fifth attempt, was elected to the Wisconsin Legislature.

+After the 2024 redistricting, Rozar was drawn out of her 69th Assembly district seat.
+Under the new plan, she faced an incumbent-vs-incumbent primary election against John Spiros in the new 86th Assembly district.
+Spiros prevailed in the primary with 43% of the vote, with a third candidate, Trine Spindler, receiving 25%.

 Personal life and family

 Donna Kay Mummau took the last name Rozar when she married Dr. Ed Rozar in 1993.
 Together they adopted five children who are now grown.
 Ed was a medical doctor and contracted HIV from a patient sometime in the mid 1980s.
 He died of AIDS-related complications in 1993.

 Donna remarried in December 1997 to Michael J. Masanz, but the marriage was annulled five years later.

-She is a member of the Wisconsin Nursing Association, the American Nursing Association, the American Nurses Credentialing Center, and the Sigma Theta Tau Honor Society of Nursing.
+She is a member of the Wisconsin Nursing Association, the American Nursing Association, the American Nurses Credentialing Center, and the Sigma Theta Tau nursing honor society.